iOmega8561/OpenChat/README.md

 # OpenChat
 **OpenChat** is a minimal LLM chat client built in **SwiftUI** for macOS, iOS and iPadOS.
-It talks to an Open WebUI deployment that may be protected by a reverse‑proxy authentication flow (e.g. Traefik + Authelia).
+It talks to an OpenAI-compatible server that may be protected by a reverse‑proxy authentication flow (e.g. Traefik + Authelia).

 > [!WARNING]
 > **⚠️ Super Alpha** – the app is only a starting point and is not ready for production use.